PolyArch/cs259/index.md

 California, Los Angeles.
 I design, build and analyze computer architectures.
-Broadly, my research is about breaking and reforming traditional abstractions across applications, programming languages, compilers, the hardware/software interface, and microarchitectures, with the goal of enable high productivity and performance in an increasingly parallel and heterogeneous computing landscape.
+Broadly, my research is about breaking and reforming traditional abstractions across applications, programming languages, compilers, the hardware/software interface, and microarchitectures, with the goal of enabling high productivity and performance in an increasingly parallel and heterogeneous computing landscape.
 See my [research]({{site.baseurl}}/01-research/) page for more details.